 DCMP principles 1 and 2 address the need for institutions to implement structural and policy changes quickly and broadly.

-With valuable information in hand, the leadership team can come to a common understanding about the current context, define the problem, identify drivers that contribute to the problem, and consider challenges to implementing mathematics pathways.
-This common understanding helps the team to focus its efforts and better align on the actions needed to solve the problem.
+With valuable information in hand, the leadership team can gain a common understanding about the current context, define the problem, identify drivers that contribute to the problem, and consider challenges to implementing mathematics pathways.
+This common understanding helps the team to focus its efforts and better align the actions needed to solve the problem.

-Are all pertinent stakeholder groups represented on the leadership team?
+Are diverse stakeholder groups represented on the leadership team?

 What did this data-gathering action reveal about current communication across departments?
-Are there examples of strong collaboration and communication that can be utilized?
+Are there examples of strong collaboration and communication?
 Are there examples of misperceptions that could be corrected with improved communication?

-Is the institution ready to embark in action that requires systemic change?
+Is the institution ready to embark on a project that requires systemic change?
 If not, what needs to be done to prepare for this type of work?
 Are there questions about institutional priorities?
 Are there concerns about capacity and resources?
 Do people across the institution need more information about the current context?

-The leadership team should surface questions and assumptions about state policies, and verify that they have complete and correct information.
+The leadership team should surface questions and assumptions about state policies and verify that it has complete and correct information.
 These policies may include information about K–16 alignments.
 For example, community colleges may want to verify mathematics requirements at transfer institutions, and universities may want to gather information on pathways offered at feeder institutions.

 Ideally, mathematics pathways are enabled by coordinated action across the state, institution, and classroom.
-In states working with the Dana Center Mathematics Pathways (see Where We Work), the effort to implement mathematics pathways begins with a state-level task force that lays a foundation for institutions to implement pathways by developing a state-level vision and identifying changes needed in policy and practice.
-Other states have used different strategies.
-In any case, the leadership team should understand any state or regional work being done on mathematics pathways or related initiatives, such as guided pathways or placement reforms.
+In states working with the Dana Center Mathematics Pathways (see Where We Work), the effort to implement mathematics pathways began with a state-level task force that laid a foundation for institutions by developing a state-level vision and identifying changes needed in policy and practice.
+Other states used different strategies.
+The leadership team should understand any state or regional work being done on mathematics pathways or related initiatives, such as guided pathways or placement reforms.

-Many states have policies that may enhance the implementation of multiple mathematics pathways, but they are little used or not uniformly applied.
+Many states have policies that may enhance the implementation of multiple mathematics pathways but are little used or not uniformly applied.
 In fact, many institutional stakeholders may not even be aware that these policies exist.

 Understanding current policies related to mathematics requirements, placement, and transfer will help institutional leadership teams take advantage of existing policies that can enable institutional or classroom change.
-Likewise, the collection of comprehensive student data is essential in understanding the characteristics of the postsecondary student population and providing clear evidence that multiple mathematics pathways are having an impact on persistence and degree completion, especially for historically marginalized student groups including Black, Latinx, and Indigenous students and students from low-income communities.
+Likewise, the collection of comprehensive student data is essential in understanding the characteristics of the postsecondary student populations and in providing clear evidence that multiple mathematics pathways are having an impact on persistence and degree completion, especially for historically marginalized student groups including Black, Latinx, and Indigenous students and students from low-income communities.

 Understanding the current context also includes understanding the structures, practices, and policies that could be affected when implementing mathematics pathways at individual institutions.
 For example, an institution may rely heavily on adjunct professors, requiring the team to think more creatively about how information will be shared or what structures may need to be put in place for professional learning.